vr4vet/vr4vet/README.md

 # VR4VET Core
+This repository holds a Unity project with demo Scenes and the core Prefabs to create VR experiences for the VR4VET project.
+The goal is to standardize all the experiences(games) and make the development of new ones easier and faster.

+(Note: Both Game and Experience are used in this documentation to describe a VR experience where the user will try a profession)

+## New Experience/Game instructions

-This repository holds the demo Scene and core Prefabs that should be cloned before starting a new Experience. if you are creating a new Experience you should clone this project and start a new repository.
+If you are creating a new game you should create a new repository under this oganization.

-## New Project/Game instruccions

-Please read the 'Branching' section if you are not sure in which repo/brach you should work.

-All Projects/Games should use: Player, Tablet and Menu prefabs.
+All Experiences/Games should use: Player, Tablet and Menu prefabs.
 All included in the Demo Scene under the 'Scenes' folder.
-You can make modifications to the prefabs if you need something spesific to your game.
-If you want a new features or if there is a bug in an existing Prefab, you should make an issue so somone can make that change in the develop branch.
+You can make modifications to the prefabs if you need something specific to your game.
+If you think a feature is missing or if there is a bug in an existing Prefab, you should make an issue on this repository so someone can make that change.

 ## Prefabs
 * 360 Video Player